stackbuilders/scalendar/README.md

 reservations at once:

 ```
-reserveManyPeriods_ :: [Reservation] -> Calendar -> Maybe Calendar
+reserveManyPeriods' :: [Reservation] -> Calendar -> Maybe Calendar
 ```
-which adds several reservations at once in a Calendar without any check.
+which adds several reservations at once in a Calendar without any availability check.

 ```
 reserveManyPeriods :: [Reservation] -> SCalendar -> Maybe SCalendar